woodFordR/blog/_posts/2023-03-27-a-picture-sharing-app.md

 ### Server Update

 I have completed cleaning the computer case and installing all the new hardware I have bargain shopped
 over the past few months.
-It is a micro atx size case with some damage to one of the two sata harddrive compartments.
+It is a micro atx case with some damage to one of the two sata harddrive compartments.
 I decided to cut the metal and smooth out the remaining walls.
 Below this blurb, you can see spot #1 with a few dents.
 During the process of removing the old motherboard & cables, I figured out how to rewire the front panel at spot #2.
 Here are some other spots of interest: